junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Even Cas shoots him a quick warning glare that Dean interprets as "Not appropriate, Dean!
 We don't want to provoke him."
 Dean stifles the rest of the laughter down.

-"He's the God of war, royalty, and funerary rites."
+"He's the God of war, royalty, and funerary rites for ancient Egyptians."
 Cas says quietly, only meant for Dean to hear.
 But Wepwawet nods in approval.

 "That explains so much," Dean says, unafraid, nodding at the probably-dozed-off Pharaoh, "the man fits all three.
 And you just can't resist starting wars everywhere, don't you?
-News flash, buddy, we had killed a War before, think a wolfie is tougher to handle than a Horseman?"
+News flash, buddy, we had killed War before, think a wolfie is tougher to handle than Hell's Horseman?"

 Wepwawet barks out a loud laughter, his pupil turning golden amber when he stares at Dean again.
 His teeth turning into pointy fangs.
 He still manages to maintain the smile, and says, "You have no idea what you're dealing with."
 And lunges at them with fangs flashing out.

-The last thing Dean knows, is Cas yelling desperately, tightening his hands around him.
+The last thing Dean knows, is Cas yelling his name desperately, tightening his hands around him.

 Then his world falls dark.